 From gladly making three to four dollars a match and sometimes wrestling up to 15 times a day in carnivals to gouging out fans’ eyes alongside Harley Race, Sharkey has stories that paint a picture of a life in wrestling that is almost forgotten.
 He is the last of a dying breed.

 Training Future Pro Wrestling Champions

-Several years before, Sharkey is also credited for training Bob Backlund for seven months, along with getting Jesse Ventura started in the business of wrestling (but not in politics later)!
+Several years before, Sharkey is also credited for training Bob Backlund for seven months and getting Jesse Ventura started in wrestling.
+But not in politics later!

 Eddie Sharkey understood the importance of good mentors for a wrestler and said that "they were the reason he was able to make it in the business."
-Names such as Bill Miller, Joe Scarpello, Karl Gotch, and Boris Malenko all just a few legends he gives credit to for guiding him when he was first starting out.
+Names such as Bill Miller, Joe Scarpello, Karl Gotch, and Boris Malenko are just a few legends he credits for guiding him when he first started.

 His training was very focused on bump taking, working safely, and protecting oneself in the ring.
 As we’ll soon learn, where he trained his first students was not the most adequate of environments.
-Nonetheless, the methods he used worked, and it launched the careers of many wrestlers that ultimately were successful in the business.
+Nonetheless, his methods worked, and he helped launch the careers of many wrestlers that ultimately became successful.

 The Early Days of Eddie Sharkey

 Eddie Sharkey is the son of a first-generation Polish immigrant and grew up in south Minneapolis, Minnesota.
 He worked several menial jobs as a youth in Hollywood, California, trying to stave off the bitter Minnesota winters.

 He painted cars, washed dishes, moved furniture, and did anything to make a buck.
 He even became a bouncer at a strip bar and shacked up with one of the dancers.
 "That’s when stripping was an honorable profession," he jokes.